kateharborne/SimSpin.jl/README.md

 > using SimSpin
 ```

-All user exported functions should now be available in your Julia REPL.
+After pre-compilation all user exported functions should be available in your Julia REPL.

 ## SimSpin